akeneo/pim-api-docs/content/rest-api/overview.md

 _You want to dig deeper and know every inch of the REST API?_

-We have crafted a complete reference of our REST PI.
+We have crafted a complete reference of our REST API.
 So feel free to browse it.

 There, you will find for each available endpoint, a description of what it does, what are the expected parameters in the request and what are the different responses you will be able to get, being successes or errors.